amaury-hanser/mjml-api-poc/README.md

 When it's done, it sends the html result back and the preview is updated.

+## What features ca I expect?
+- Auto-generation of the form for each theme depending on their config file
+- Live compilation of Twig and Mjml
+- Live preview of the email in the browser
+- Watch twig to update the live preview in the browser
+- Watch config files to update the form in the browser
+- Mail sender to check what is sent

 ## I'm hyped!
 How do I install it?
 Clone the repository, then run docker-compose up.
 The command will install all the required packages and run two servers: